eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

-Just for you to see an example of Gaussian process regression (with a squared exponential kernel) in work, Figure 7 shows the evolution of the posterior distribution as more observations are made.
+To see a cool visual of Gaussian process regression (with a squared exponential kernel) in work, Figure 7 shows the evolution of the posterior distribution as more observations are made.
 Before any observations, the mean prediction is zero and shaded area is 2 standard deviations from the mean (1.96 in this case).
-After the first observation is made, prediction changes slightly and the variance shrinks near the region at that point.
-Subsequent observations produce better predictions and smaller uncertainties.
+After the first observation is made, prediction changes to accomodate the new observation and the variance shrinks near the region at that point.
+Subsequent observations produce bigger changes and smaller uncertainties.
 After ten observations are made, we can already see a pretty nice curve and prediction.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/evolution.png" width="1000">